Grant Amounts & Matching Funds

 Grants generally will range from $10,000 to $100,000.
-Grants of $100,000 or more will be made only in rare instances, and only for projects that the Arts Endowment determines demonstrate exceptional national or regional significance and impact.
+No grants will be made below $10,000.
+Grants of $100,000 or more will be made only in rare instances, and only for projects that we determine demonstrate exceptional national or regional significance and impact.

-In developing an application, the Arts Endowment urges all applicants to consider the level of recent awards and to request a realistic grant amount.
-Applicants should review the lists of grants on the Arts Endowment's website to see recent grant award levels and project types.
+In developing an application, we urge all applicants to consider the level of recent awards and to request a realistic grant amount.
+Applicants should review the lists of grants on our website to see recent grant award levels and project types.
 In the past few years, well over half of the agency's grants have been for amounts less than $25,000.

-Applicants whose grants are recommended for less than the amount that is requested may be asked to revise the project budget.
-The Arts Endowment reserves the right to limit its support of a project to a particular portion(s) or cost(s).
+Applicants whose grants are recommended for less than the amount that is requested will have the opportunity to revise the project budget to reflect any necessary changes to the project, based on the recommended funding amount.
+We reserve the right to limit support of a project to a particular portion(s) or cost(s).

-Any planning costs that are included as part of the project must be incurred during the established period of support.
+Any planning costs that are included as part of the project must be incurred during the established period of performance.
 No pre-award costs are allowable in the Project Budget.
-Project costs that are incurred before the "Earliest Beginning Date for Arts Endowment Period of Support" will be removed from the Project Budget.
+Project costs that are incurred before the "Earliest Beginning Date for National Endowment for the Arts Period of Performance" will be removed from the Project Budget.

-A grantee may not receive more than one Arts Endowment grant for the same project during the same or an overlapping period of support.
+A grantee may not receive more than one National Endowment for the Arts grant for the same project during the same period of performance.